Meloe: Biology

-Upon surfacing from their underground lives as larvae, the ground-restricted adults spent much time walking clumsily around and sampling small plants, stopping to extensively feed on plants in the Ranunculaceae, the Ipomoaceae, and the Solanaceae.
-Though restricted to the ground as aforementioned they can climb plants and walls not far off the ground.
-Meloe have appetites which are virtually insatiable.
-They are almost always eating, and sometimes they are seen defecating at the same time.
+Upon surfacing from their underground lives as larvae, the adults feed on plants in the Ranunculaceae, Convolvulaceae, and Solanaceae families.

-Mating is a ritual among Meloidae, it begins when a male walks on top of a female and releases chemical components through the kinks on the antennae, massaging her antennae and pulling them back.
+Mating begins when a male mounts a female and releases chemical components through the kinks on the antennae, massaging her antennae and pulling them back.
 This serves to calm the female.
 Mating then occurs, with the male transferring his cantharidin to the female during this period and she coats her eggs with it.